Anveshi Jain: Career

-As an Actress

 In 2019, Anveshi got her first show Gandii Baat which gained her overnight success.
 In the first episode of second season she played a bisexual village woman named Neeta.
 This was her sole appearance in the entire web series.
 The lovemaking scene between her and Flora Saini went viral and she gained fame overnight.
 Her Instagram following experienced a significant increase.
 After that, she reportedly became one of the most-Googled celebrities towards the end of 2019.

 In June 2019, Anveshi launched an official app, through which she interacts with her fans through live sessions, shares unseen pictures, music videos, dating vlogs, and new shows.
 The app was inspired by a fan-created application that initially gained 40 thousand downloads in a single day.
 She made special appearances on BOSS: Baap of Special Services and Who's Your Daddy?.
 In 2020 she appeared in Lakshmikanth Chenna's Commitment, marking her Telugu debut.
-In the same year, she made her debut in Dhollywood with playing lead role in the film G. In 2022, Anveshi performed in an item number song in Ravi Teja’s film Ramarao on Duty called "Naa Peru Seesa" sung by Shreya Ghoshal.
+In the same year, she made her debut in Dhollywood with playing lead role in the film G. In 2021, Anveshi ventured into music with the release of "Jugnu" on SpotlampE.
+In 2022, Anveshi performed in an item number song in Ravi Teja’s film Ramarao on Duty called "Naa Peru Seesa" sung by Shreya Ghoshal.
 She also appeared in the web series Tera Chhalaava in the same year.

-Music videos

-In 2021, Anveshi ventured into music with the release of "Jugnu" on SpotlampE.